MichaelELeonard/Tableau-Challange/README.md

 <br>

 ## Data Preparation
-To prepare the data for analysis, the May, June & July data files were downloaded from https://www.citibikenyc.com/system-data.
+To prepare the data for analysis, the May, June & July data files were downloaded from [Citi Bike Data](https://www.citibikenyc.com/system-data).
 Each table was imported into a Pandas data frame for cleaning and the null values were removed.
 Finally, the three individual data frames were joined using the pd.concat function.
-The code can be viewed by clicking the following link: https://github.com/MichaelELeonard/Tableau-Challange/blob/main/CitiBikeCleaningCode.ipynb
+The code can be viewed [Here](https://github.com/MichaelELeonard/Tableau-Challange/blob/main/CitiBikeCleaningCode.ipynb)

 <br>